-On my Meet Sallie page I identify myself as a recovering perfectionist.
-I consider myself a recovering one because I am aware of my propensity to go in that direction and so I strive to keep it in check.
-I’ve come a loooong way from where I was in the past although I don’t think anyone ever completely changes in this area.
-Because I was such a perfectionist as a child and young adult, the topic of perfectionism is one that I’m very personally acquainted with – both the good and the bad.
+Perfectionism can be a significant struggle in the lives of many children and adults.
+I consider myself a recovering perfectionist because I’m aware of my propensity to go in that direction and so I make sure I keep it in check.
+I’ve come a long way from where I was in the past although I suspect most people never completely change in this area.
+Because I was such a perfectionist as a child and young adult, the topic of perfectionism is one that I’m personally acquainted with – both the good and the bad.

 I’ve read quite a bit about perfectionism over the years in an attempt to deal with my own.
 I’m currently reading Letting Go of Perfect: Overcoming Perfectionism in Kids which I received as a review copy from Prufrock Press.
 Like the introvert book I mentioned a few days ago, this is the first time I’ve tackled a book on the topic of perfectionism from the perspective of a parent reading to help her child.

-On the plus side, it does a good job of laying out seven common myths about perfectionists.
+On the plus side, the books does a good job of laying out seven common myths about perfectionists.
 The authors then describe the six different kinds of perfectionists with numerous examples.
 (Many people are not aware that there are different kinds of perfectionists and might even be surprised to discover someone they know is a perfectionist because it manifests itself in different ways.)
 The book finishes up with healthy versus unhealthy perfectionism, classroom strategies, and general strategies for parents.

 In our own experience with perfectionism so far as parents, the number one point we have made over and over again to Caroline is that failure is expected and a normal part of life.
 We’ve told her that if all three of us aren’t failing on a regular basis, then we’re missing out on opportunities to learn and grow.